Physics Unit 1 and 2

 There is no prerequisite for this course.

-You will need some basic athematics skills such as applying and manipulating algebraic equations, basic trigonometry relationships and Cartesian graphs to solve some physics problems.
+However, you will need some basic mathematics skills such as applying and manipulating algebraic equations, basic trigonometry relationships and Cartesian graphs to solve some physics problems.

 What skills do you develop?

 - graphical analysis of data

 Heinemann Physics 11: VCE 1 & 2 student book/ebook (fourth edition) Pearson Australia, 2016